Skip to content

 • Walks local directories and shallow-clones git repositories.

-• Reports each discovered node and excluded repository in real time.
+• Reports each discovered node, launcher, interface, and excluded repository in real time.

 When multiple repositories provide the same name:tag pair, the repository with the lower id takes priority.
 The duplicate is still recorded and shown in repo list but does not override the primary source.